Articles » Email Database » Cleaning Service Email List: How to Reach 875,000+ US Cleaning Companies in 2026

 Way more businesses here, way smaller each.
 House cleaning leads are great if you're selling scheduling apps, basic supplies, or marketing services.
 Most of these are tiny operations — husband-wife teams, solo operators, maybe a couple of part-timers.
 They don't have procurement departments.
 They have a phone in their back pocket and fifteen minutes between jobs to make buying decisions.

-Quick stat: about 10% of US households hired professional cleaners in 2022 (Expert Market Research).
+Quick stat: about 10% of US households hired professional cleaners as of 2022 (Expert Market Research).
 Post-COVID that number's only going up.
 More demand means more of these small businesses popping up, which means more residential cleaning service leads to target.

 Janitorial Services